roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Auto Scaling/CronHPA.md

 -   Helm 2.11.0 or later is installed on your on-premises machine.
 For more information, see [Install Helm](https://github.com/helm/helm?spm=a2c4g.11186623.2.28.36d61fa8fxvUaY).
 -   You are connected to the cluster by using kubectl before you run commands to perform the following operations.
 For more information, see [t16645.md\#](/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Access clusters/Connect to Kubernetes clusters by using kubectl.md).

-kubernetes-cronhpa-controller is a Kubernetes HPA controller that can scale a Kubernetes cluster based on a schedule, which is similar to a crontab.
+kubernetes-cronhpa-controller is a Kubernetes HPA controller that can scale a Kubernetes cluster based on a schedule that is similar to a crontab.
 You can use CronHPA with Kubernetes objects whose subresources can be scaled.
 The objects include Deployments and StatefulSets.
 In addition, the subresources must be open source projects on GitHub.
 For more information, see [kubernetes-cronhpa-controller](https://github.com/AliyunContainerService/kubernetes-cronhpa-controller).

 The following table describes the parameters in the CronHPA configuration.